 Are You Buying New Or Used?

-Ultimately, the first question that you need to identify is are you looking to buy a new car or a used car?
-If you are looking to buy a new car, there is only one option - buying it directly from a new car dealership connected to a manufacture.
+Ultimately, the first question that you need to identify is whether you are looking to buy a new car or a used car.
+If you are looking to buy a new car, there is only one option - buying it directly from a new car dealership connected to a manufacturer.

 However, if you are looking to buy a used vehicle, you'll find that all three of the options we presented above are great ways to purchase a new vehicle, depending on what you are looking for.

-Why You Should Buy A Used Car From a Manufacturers Dealership
+Why You Should Buy A Used Car From a New Car Dealership

 As we stated above, buying a car from a manufacturer's dealership is the only way to buy a new car that contains all of the OEM warrantees and other benefits.
 However, these same dealerships are almost always selling used cars too.
-Sometimes these used cars are for the same brands that they sell new and other times it is a other makes and models.
+Sometimes, these used cars are for the same brands that they sell new, and other times, they are other makes and models.
 For instance, when you visit a Toyota dealer, the organization is specifically associated with the manufacturer and can provide you with aftermarket care and expertise that only the manufacturer can provide.
 However, while a new car comes with all sorts of nice benefits (and not the least of which is it just feels great buying a car nobody else has owned before!), a certified pre-owned vehicle is a great option too.

 For instance, you can buy a 2021 Camry XSE for about $31,000 on the new side but you can find a similar 2018 Camry XSE for only $27,000 "Certified Pre-Owned".
 Certified pre-owned vehicles will have been inspected by a manufacturer-trained staff and come with a warrantee that is similar to what you'd find if you bought it new.
 In fact, in many ways, a 2-3 year old vehicle coming off of a lease may actually be superior to a new car direct from the factory since any "quirks" will have been worked out and fixed by then.
 Plus, you are saving thousands of dollars and you can generally negotiate the price.